 This course is for anyone who wants to reflect on the integrity of their faith with their daily living and to respond accordingly.
 It is particularly relevant to parishes developing lay leadership and works well in an ecumenical context also.
 It explores the role of Christians as citizens in society and the ways in which, inspired by the Gospel, we can make a difference.
 Rooted in Ignatian Spirituality, the course seeks to provide an opportunity for adult Christians to deepen their faith and to explore how such faith is lived out in the reality of today’s world – in our relationships, our families, our homes, in the workplace and the events of everyday life.

 The four modules of Integrating Life and Faith are:

 Module One: Trust Building and Communication Skills

 Module Two: Christianity and Social Concern

 Module Three: The Word of God in Scripture, Life and Community

 Module Four: Ignatian Prayer, Discernment, Action

-Each of the four modules of ILF takes place over two days (Saturday and Sunday) from 9.30 am – 4.30 pm with a gap of 6 – 10 weeks between modules.
+Each of the four modules of ILF takes place either as a Saturday and two evening sessions or over two days (Saturday and Sunday) from 9.30 am – 4.30 pm with a gap of 6 – 10 weeks between modules.
 During each of these gaps, participants undertake to meet three times with a small group of fellow participants in order to review the work of the module just completed and to deepen their experience of Integrating Life and Faith.

 To enquire about a course contact firstname.lastname@example.org